Who Can Read Your Course Documents

 However, even for participants in your course, different documents within the course have different levels of privacy.
 Within your course, some parts can be read by all course members, and others only by you and the instructor.

-- Drop box assignments and your instructor's evaluation of your work can be read only by you and the instructor (unless you choose the "Peer Review" option.
-The ANGEL Tech Tutorial tells you about this option).
+- Drop box assignments and your instructor's evaluation of your work can be read only by you and the instructor.

 - Discussion forum responses, questions (Ask a Question), your system profile and bulletin board items can be read by everyone who receives a password for your course.